len-sla/K8s/README.md

 You can actually very easily configure that routing in fluentd.

  ===
-You could  install fluentd in kubernetes as a DaemonSet DaemonSet is a component that runs on each kubernetes node.
+You could  install fluentd in kubernetes as a DaemonSet(_DaemonSet is a component that runs on each kubernetes node_).

 You can configure fluenty using a fluentd configuration file.
 It's very powerful in terms of processing and reformatting your data fluentd has tons of plugins for different use cases